 Ideally, the gap between mitres should be a minimum of 3mm to a maximum of 6mm.
-Box mitres should be avoided.
+Box mitres must be avoided.

 The mitred joint is covered top and bottom by the other two sheets and is thus weatherproof and unseen.

 (See typical mitring details below.)
+Note: Mitres must not be cut in situ.